 Performance Criterion Evidence Check: The student can demonstrate CYBER.U3.E1.PC1 The student knows the different types of attacks.
 CYBER.U3.E1.PC2 The student is able to access the known threat lists.
-CYBER.U3.E1.PC3 The student is able to identify and document cybersecurity assets (asset analysis). (asset analysis).

-Performance Criterion Evidence Check: The student can demonstrate CYBER.U3.E1.PC4 The student is able to draw a system item picture showing the system structure and the cybersecurity assets as potential attack targets.
+CYBER.U3.E1.PC3 The student is able to identify and document cybersecurity assets (asset analysis).
+CYBER.U3.E1.PC4 The student is able to draw a system item picture showing the system structure and the cybersecurity assets as potential attack targets.
 CYBER.U3.E1.PC5 The student is able to perform a TARA (Threat and Risk Analysis) and document it.
 CYBER.U3.E1.PC6 The student is able to derive cybersecurity goals from the TARA (Threat and Risk Analysis) and document them.

-3.3.2 Unit CYBER.U3 - Element 2: System Design and Vulnerability Analysis
+3.5.2 Unit CYBER.U3 - Element 2: System Design and Vulnerability Analysis